get the ebook

 Use this time to:

-• Build a simple portfolio
+• Build a simple portfolio using the proven RN2writer Method

 • Create a LinkedIn profile

-• Research outlets to pitch
+• Research outlets to query

 • Join a supportive writing community